RyanGubler/CarRentalWebsite/README.md

 ## Workspace layout
 Dans Shady Business will be stored as a web app in this repository.

-Documentation will be kept in a directory called ""
+Documentation will be kept in a directory called "docs"

 Project will be kept in a directory called "dansshadybusiness"